Exploring Hot Springs On Idaho’s Sawtooth Scenic Byway (Highway 75)

 • This Microfiber towel is great because it fits in almost any bag and most springs need towels.

 • Goggles are great if you are sensitive to minerals and if you want to peek underwater.
-Oops.
+Keep eyes closed or use protective goggles if you are sensitive to natural sulfur and heavy mineral particulates.

 • A good Water Bottle is needed to stay hydrated since hot springs tend to dehydrate us.